bhk/scam/reference.md

 and hen the first pattern matches the value it evaluates and returns BODY.
 If no patterns match, `nil` is returned.

-A patterns can be a constructor expression with symbols listed as parameters.
+A pattern can be a (CONSTRUCTOR-NAME ARG...) where each ARG is a symbol.
 When the match is made, these symbols are bound to the corresponding members of the record when the BODY is evaluated.

 Another valid pattern is any symbol.
 This kind of pattern always succeds, and the symbol will be bound the record value while BODY is evaluated.